-The Bell at Sapperton is a charming country pub located between Stroud and Criencester, offering roaring log fires and beautiful gardens where you and your four-legged pals can relax and refuel, whatever the season.
+The Bell at Sapperton is a charming country pub located between Stroud and Cirencester, offering roaring log fires and beautiful gardens where visitors and their furry friends can relax and refuel, whatever the season.
 Diners can expect delicious, hearty pub grub and plenty of real ales to sample.

 Dogs owners can bring their hounds along to The Royal Oak in Tetbury, where they can sample seasonal pub grub in the downstairs bar area – with water bowls and doggy treats to keep furry guests happy; a vintage jukebox for feelgood vibes; and a heated and covered outdoor tavern, too.

 Boasting a large garden and children’s play area, The Plough Inn at Temple Guiting is ideal for all the family.
 Two-legged guests can expect quality local food in a traditional country pub, while their furry pals rest easy in a welcoming environment.